 Marcialis has worked for some of the most important Italian and international gastronomy magazines, and he has collaborated with chefs such as Cracco, Winkler, Vergé and may others.
 He has also participated in many editorial projects, including graphic projects such as Regional Italian Cuisine, with Marchesi, La Cucina POP, with Oldani, etc.

 ‘In the 1970s, food photography was regarded as the Cinderella of photography, today it is the queen.
-At that time, there were great archives of news, history and architecture but there was no photographic agency specialised in food.
+At that time, there were great archives of news, history, and architecture but there was no photographic agency specialized in food.
 Thus, the big specialist editorial groups had their own photographic studio.
-So I realised that photographing food could also be a service,’ Marcialis recalls.
+So I realized that photographing food could also be a service,’ Marcialis recalls.
 ‘There were 15 of us, I had three assistants in the photographic studio, four who were working in the kitchen, two secretaries and the editorial office.’